 RDF does not have a concept of data history.
 Knora maintains all previous versions of each item of data.
-Ordinary searches return only the latest version, but it is possible to obtain an item as it was at any point in the past.
+Ordinary searches return only the latest version, but you can obtain and cite an item as it was at any point in the past.

 RDF triplestores do not implement a standardised way of ensuring the consistency of data in a repository.
 Knora ensures that all data is consistent, conforms the project-specific data models, and meets Knora’s minimum requirements for interoperability and reusability of data.

 Knora supports publishing data online as as Linked Open Data, using open standards to allow interoperability between different repositories on the web.